 I frequently see women with a BMI of over 30, suffering from serious health problems in pregnancy due to their weight.
 These problems range from gestational diabetes and high blood pressure to caesarean sections because babies have grown too large to be born naturally.
 It’s refreshing to find a ‘diet' that is so healthy and well-balanced I can recommend it to pregnant women.

 Michelle Southam, midwife

 Healthy and safe for you and baby

 We know that weight concerns don’t just disappear when a mum-to-be discovers the happy news.
 The thought of ‘normal’ weight gain during pregnancy can be quite harrowing, especially for someone wanting to lose weight.

 Food Optimising is a healthy, nutritious eating plan, encouraging you to eat as much food as you like to satisfy your appetite, rather than operating as a restrictive diet.
 Slimming World members can continue to Food Optimise throughout their pregnancy.

 After I began to lose weight I was overjoyed to find that I was pregnant.
 I continued going to group, with the consent of my midwife, and I had a very healthy pregnancy.
 I only gained baby weight and after I gave birth to Casey I recovered quickly from my caesarean because my body is so healthy.
 My midwife was so impressed that she’s suggested Slimming World to several mums-to-be!

 New mum Claire Mascall from Lancashire lost an amazing 9st 1½lbs with Slimming World.

-Food Optimising recipes are based around filling and delicious Free Foods, that are ideal for a healthy balanced diet during your pregnancy.
+Food Optimising recipes are based around filling and delicious Free Food, which is ideal for a healthy, balanced diet during your pregnancy.
 Choosing a wide variety of foods such as calcium-rich milk and cheese, whole grains, as well as plenty of fruit and vegetables will help towards a really balanced diet.

 Baby Body Magic